 Yes, Elmhurst offers programs leading to bachelor’s and master’s degrees.

-Beyond the classroom, Elmhurst offers more than 100 student clubs and organizations, including the International Club, International Peer Mentor group and Phi Beta Delta Honor Society for international scholars.
-What’s more, the College prepares students for professional success with access to internships, professional mentoring and other career opportunities.
+Beyond the classroom, Elmhurst offers a wide variety of student clubs and organizations, including the International Club, International Peer Mentor group and Phi Beta Delta Honor Society for international scholars.
+What’s more, the University prepares students for professional success with access to internships, professional mentoring and other career opportunities.

 You are required to demonstrate proof of English language proficiency.
 Some students will take the TOEFL, while other students will meet this requirement with the ACT or SAT.

 We highly recommend that you contact your local U.S. Embassy/U.S. Consulate/Office of Public Affairs for referral to an overseas educational advising center near you, or consult the list available at the U.S. Department of State’s Education USA website.